On Pitfalls of $\textit{RemOve-And-Retrain}$: Data Processing Inequality Perspective: Discussion

 \section{Discussion}

-{\paragraph{Practical Takeaways} Our work does not aim to discourage the use of ROAR (or ROAD) in future research, but rather to emphasize the importance of exercising caution when employing and interpreting these methods.
-We present two main practical takeaways for the reader to consider.
+\paragraph{Practical Takeaways.} Our work does not aim to discourage the use of ROAR (or ROAD) in future research, but rather to emphasize the importance of exercising caution when employing and interpreting these methods.
+We present two main practical takeaways.

-\begin{itemize} \item Superiority of sensitivity among attribution methods cannot be solely determined based on the ROAR benchmark results.
-Relying exclusively on these results could lead to misleading interpretations of the performance and sensitivity of attribution methods.
-A more appropriate approach to reporting performance using the ROAR benchmark is to include measurements of factors that can contribute to performance bias of the ROAR, as demonstrated in Fig. \ref{fig:relation-sq}. \item Trend of the ROAR benchmark is partly influenced by the nature of the data, independent of whether the models and explainers are functioning correctly.
-It is important to note that such biases may manifest differently in other domains, although this study specifically addresses the bias of ROAR associated with image data.
-For instance, a similar relationship between data structure and feature redundancy has been reported in various domains, including time series \cite{radovic2017minimum} and graph structures \cite{liu2022rethinking}. \end{itemize}

-\paragraph{Extension to perturbation-based Evaluation Methods} The evaluation of the correctness of explanations assesses the quality of local feature attributions in predictive models, which are used to provide insight into a model's decision-making processes \cite{nauta2022anecdotal}.
-This evaluation is usually accomplished through perturbation-based methods, in which features are removed or altered from the input and the resulting changes in the model's output are analyzed.
-The primary objective of this evaluation is to ensure that the explanations are readily understandable, as they should require a minimal set of features to alter the model's predictions \cite{samek2016evaluating, yeh2019fidelity, bhatt2020evaluating, ismail2020benchmarking}.

-While our work primarily focuses on the ROAR and ROAD methods, the findings and discussions are extensible to other perturbation-based evaluation methods that assess the correctness of attribution methods through changes in the predictive model's output.
-This is because the core issue addressed in this study, which is the fundamental problem inherent in the data generation process during perturbation-based evaluations, is applicable to these methods as well.
-To the best of our knowledge, there are no exceptions to this principle in the existing perturbation-based evaluation methods.
-In future work, we plan to expand the scope of this discussion to encompass a broader range of perturbation-based evaluation methods beyond ROAR and ROAD.